The Neutral Machine: How Credit Rating Agencies Govern Without Governing

 So the question sharpens:

 Whose risk is being managed here?
 The debtor nation’s — or the creditor’s?
+Whom does the office serve?

 The Global South Objection (and Why It Matters)